On this page

 You can direct students to:

 - Ask a Librarian for research assistance.
 Consider giving a copy of the assignment to your liaison librarian, which will allow them to share their plan for assisting students with colleagues.

 - Review the SFU Library plagiarism guide, as well as complete our interactive tutorial Understanding and Avoiding Plagiarism

 - Investigate the Student Learning Commons, which provides students with friendly and knowledgeable assistance related to writing skills and learning strategies.

-The Research Commons supports the research endeavours of the University community, with a particular focus on graduate students.
+The Research Commons supports the research endeavours of the University community, with a particular focus on graduate students and postdocs.